aifaniyi/videochat/README.md

 # install

-To run, do an npm install in the root directory to download node modules and then npm start.
+To run, do an npm install and bower install in the root directory to download node modules and then npm start.